Tursh/Tursh/README.md

 # Hello there 👋.
-## I'm Tursh, a student in computer sciences and always happy to collaborate.
+## I'm Raphaël aka Tursh, a student in computer sciences and always happy to collaborate.

 ### About me
 - I'm studying at Polytechnique Montreal in software engineering